WitteShadovv/deferred-apps/README.md

 **Apps appear in your launcher but only download when first launched.**

-Deferred Apps creates lightweight wrapper scripts that look like installed applications but only download the actual package on first use.
-Perfect for apps you rarely use but want available, without bloating your system closure.
+Deferred Apps creates wrapper scripts that look like installed applications but only download the actual package on first use.
+Perfect for apps you rarely use but want available.

 ## Features

 - **Instant availability** — Apps appear in your launcher immediately
-- **Zero overhead** — No disk space used until first launch
+- **Deferred downloads** — Package outputs download on first launch, not at build time
 - **Flake.lock pinning** — Packages pinned to exact versions from your flake
 - **Overlay support** — Use packages from custom nixpkgs instances with your overlays
 - **Proper icons** — Automatically resolves icons from Papirus theme